windmills and forest

 For our supply chain, our target is for 75 percent of our managed procurement spend3 to be with suppliers that have science-based targets4 to reduce emissions by 2025 and targets to reach net-zero5 by 2030.

 A carbon dioxide-equivalent is used to measure and compare emissions from greenhouse gases based on how much they contribute to global warming.
-Metrics for CO2 equivalent show how much a particular gas would contribute to global warming if it were carbon dioxide.
+Metrics for CO2e show how much a particular gas would contribute to global warming if it were carbon dioxide.

-We have already made significant progress in this respect and have a clear path to further reduction by, for example, increasing our usage of renewable electricity and electric vehicles, while also embracing hybrid working and travelling in a smarter way, for example by combining trips, taking less trips, using technology instead of in-person meetings requiring travel.
+We have already made significant progress in this respect and have a clear path to further reduction.
+Measures include increasing our usage of renewable electricity and electric vehicles, while also embracing hybrid working and travelling in a smarter way, for example, by combining trips, taking less trips, or using technology instead of in-person meetings requiring travel.

 Even with deep and widespread cuts, we know that it will be impossible to reduce all emissions to zero in this timeframe.
 That’s why we will balance out our unavoidable residual emissions by funding projects that will remove carbon from the atmosphere for the long term.
 We will provide our funding by purchasing carbon removal certificates.